Future14473/JARGON/README.md

         someone else's code off the internet.
    - I try to invent new things and learn things from scratch rather than imitate whats already there.
     Therefore, my version is subjectively better.
-   - Many of the libraries do not have features that I want and/or don't quite work
+   - Many of the libraries do not have features that I want and/or don't quite work the way I want
-   - One of the goals is to also try to clarify some of the complexity to make it more understandable, so to inspire more interest in some of these subjects to others
+   - One of the goals is to also try to clarify some of the complexity in these systems to make it more understandable, so to inspire more interest in some of these subjects to others
    - Friendly competition and bragging rights

 ##### 2. There are a few similarities to [ACME robotics's roadrunner](https://github.com/acmerobotics/road-runner)...